 The application of lasers to stimulate irrigants within root canals has been the subject of numerous research [2].
 Laser-activated irrigation (LAI) has proven to be more efficient than traditional methods in cleaning the canal and eliminating the smear layer.
 When compared to other forms of irrigant agitation, lasers offer distinct advantages.
 After obturation, lasers provide an effective way to remove debris, the smear layer, and other particles, in addition to offering disinfecting benefits.
 The biological effects of lasers, including photothermal, photomechanical, photochemical, and photoacoustic effects, occur when different laser wavelengths interact with various targets such as dentin, bacteria, and irrigants [3, 4].
 The smear layer, which consists of inorganic residues, organic pulp tissue, odontoblastic processes, and microorganisms with their metabolic byproducts, can reduce the ability of intracanal disinfectants and sealers to permeate the dentinal tubules.
 This layer can remain in the dentinal tubules for up to 40 μm.
-Studies have shown that removing the smear layer is essential for improving the adhesion of sealers to the canal walls, which enhances the overall prognosis of the treatment [4, 5].
+Studies have shown that AlHussain et al., A Systematic Review on Endodontic Retreatment and the Effective Removal of Endodontic Sealers Using Lasers removing the smear layer is essential for improving the adhesion of sealers to the canal walls, which enhances the overall prognosis of the treatment [4, 5].